appcanary/agent/README.md

 Successfully built <container-id>
 ```

-where `<container-sha>` is actually a hexadecimal container ID.
+Where `AGENT_REPO_ROOT` is set to the correct location on your local filesystem and where `<container-sha>` is actually a hexadecimal container ID.
 Next, run the tests:

 ```shell
 $ docker run <container-id> rake test